gr0sabi/gr0sabi.github.io/_posts/2019-04-12-oscp-insights-best-practices-resources.md

 + It has web and mobile applications that you can use remotely.

 # Useful Resources
-Below are some excellent online resources that I utilized during PWK and the Exam:
+Below are excellent online resources that I utilized:

 ## Linux
 [Basic Linux Enumeration by g0tmi1k](https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/)<br />